 August-September:

-Burn a CD of all design work for the year and submit to the Sweet Pea Festival office for their records if copies have not been provided by email
+Save to network, cloud storage or thumb drive of all design work for the year and submit to the Sweet Pea Festival office for their records if copies have not been provided by email

 Submit all invoices to the office as they are received.
 All receipts/personal reimbursements are due by Oct.
 2nd

-November:

-Coordinate with the Advertising Committee on design needs

-Begin preparing at least three options for the Board to vote on of the annual marketing template, based on the chosen Festival theme for the year

-November-January:

-Coordinate with the Nominating Committee on design needs